caltechlibrary/dataset/README.md

 - aggregate objects into data [frames](docs/frame.html)
 - generate sample sets of keys and objects
+- clone a collection
+- clone a collection into training and test samples

 See [Getting started with dataset](how-to/getting-started-with-dataset.html) for a tour and tutorial.

 datasetd, dataset as a web service
 ----------------------------------

-[datasetd](doc/datasetd.html) is a web service implementation of the _dataset_ command line program.
+[datasetd](doc/datasetd.html) is a RESTful web service implementation of the _dataset_ command line program.
 It features a sub-set of capability found in the command line tool.
 This allows dataset collections to be integrated safely into web applications or used concurrently by multiple processes.